LED-backlit LCD: Backlight-dimming flicker

 LED backlights are often dimmed by applying pulse-width modulation to the supply current, switching the backlight off and on more quickly than the eye can perceive.
 If the dimming-pulse frequency is too low or the user is sensitive to flicker, this may cause discomfort and eyestrain similar to the flicker of CRT displays at lower refresh rates.
 This can be tested by simply waving a hand in front of the screen; if it appears to have sharply defined edges as it moves, the backlight is pulsing at a fairly low frequency.
 If the hand appears blurry, the display either has a continuously illuminated backlight or is operating at a frequency too high to perceive.
 Flicker can be reduced (or eliminated) by setting the display to full brightness, although this can degrade image quality and increases power consumption.

+As of 2025, most recently-made LED-backlit LCDs now use DC current regulation instead of pulse-width modulation to lower the brightness level, thus producing no flicker when the brightness setting is decreased; these are often marketed by the display manufacturer as being "flicker-free".